 You're not alone.
-Millions of people are stuck in codependent relationships that make them feel bad about themselves, and they don't know how to break free.
+Millions of people are stuck in codependent relationships that make them feel bad about themselves and don't know how to break free.
 We've all been there.

 Or maybe you find yourself always attracted to someone who is not good for you, and the cycle starts again.

 But it doesn't have to be this way!
 There is hope!
 We will help you find your way out of the darkness and into the light.

 If you are single, you deserve better than being stuck in a cycle of narcissistic abuse or neglect.
 You deserve love and kindness!
 Don't let another day go by where someone else controls your happiness or self-worth.
 Take control today with this course and start living life on your terms again!
 Save yourself from heartache and take back control of your life with this course!

 If you have a partner, it's time to take back control of your life and start learning how to save and resurrect a toxic, broken, codependent relationship.
 Fill it with love, safety, affection, kindness, understanding, intimacy, and mutual connection.
 Start living the romantic life you deserve by breaking free from your toxic codependent relationship patterns today.

 It doesn't have to be like this forever - we want to show you how it could be different for you now.
 All it takes is one step at a time...and we'll walk with you every step of the way on your journey to the loving relationship you deserve.

 The sooner you take action, the sooner your life will get back on track.
 Join our community and learn how to heal yourself from codependence so that you can find happiness again.